 - 1/3 builder’s sand

 - Soil mix #5: 4 parts commercial potting soil

 Special Houseplant Soil Additives

 Worm castings are a valuable addition to any potting soil or soil-less potting mix is a tremendous advantage for houseplants.
 Vermicompost may be the single best extra additive because of its high nutritional value.
 Leaf mold is another excellent soil stabilizer to consider adding to potting soils.

 Why Not Peat Moss?

-Peat has been one of the favorite soil additive for many years.
+Peat has been one of the favorite soil additives for many years.
 Peat Moss capable of absorbing 10-20 times its weight in water.
-Along with beneficial bacteria it contains a natural fungicide that is a barrier to several troubling fungi including damping off, which is the bane of a seed-starter’s existence.
-For this reason, using peat in special seeds-starting soil is optimal.
+Along with beneficial bacteria, it contains a natural fungicide that is a barrier to several troubling fungi including damping off, which is the bane of a seed-starters existence.
+For this reason, using peat in special seed-starting soil is optimal.

 One of the favorite places for gardeners to use it in is potting soil.
 It’s a natural product that’s harvested from ancient cold-climate peat bogs in Canada, Europe and parts of the United States.
 Unfortunately, these bogs are being destroyed with all the harvesting or mining of the peat.
 This causes permanent and destructive changes in the eco-system including the loss of habitat for creatures whose lives depend on these peat bogs.